 1. Causes and symptoms

 Acid reflux, also known as gastroesophageal reflux (GER), is a condition that affects many kids and babies.
-The condition is caused when stomach acid flows back up into the esophagus, the tube that connects the mouth to the stomach.
+The condition is caused when stomach acid flows back into the esophagus, the tube connecting the mouth to the stomach.
 This can cause a burning sensation in the chest or throat and can make it difficult for kids to eat or sleep.